cliuless/ds_again/class_lectures/week06-mcnulty3/01-mle/pair.md

 #### Pair Question #2

-Do Friday's [pair problem](https://github.com/thisismetis/nyc18_ds14/blob/master/class_lectures/week05-mcnulty2/05-flask/pair_decorators.md) in JavaScript
+Do Friday's [pair problem](https://github.com/thisismetis/nyc18_ds14/blob/master/class_lectures/week05-mcnulty2/05-flask/pair_decorators.md) in JavaScript to see how straightforward it is.

     1) You can just do ispect on this very webpage and switch to the "Console" tab to write JS
     2) A function is defined as 'function' instead of 'def'.
 The body of a function is encased inside {}.